-In the event city offices are open but a non-essential employee is unable to report to work due to inclement weather conditions, the employee may elect to use vacation time.
+In the event city offices are open but a non-essential employee is unable to report to work due to inclement weather conditions, the employee may elect to use accrued vacation.
 The employee must report their absence to their immediate supervisor to remain in pay status for any such absence.
-Failure to report your absence could result in disciplinary action, up to and including termination.
+An employee's failure to report his or her absence could result in disciplinary action, up to and including termination.